FITing-Tree: A Data-aware Index Structure: Segmentation

-While the \textsc{ShrinkingCone} algorithm has a run-time of $O(n)$ and uses a constant amount memory (to keep track of the cone), the number of segments that it produces can be arbitrarily worse than the optimal algorithm (proved in Appendix~\ref{prf:ca}).
-However, in the following, we show that the algorithm yields results that are close to the optimal algorithm using a variety of real-world datasets.
+While the \textsc{ShrinkingCone} algorithm has a runtime of $O(n)$ and only uses a small constant amount memory (to keep track of the cone), it is not optimal.
+Moreover, for a given maximal error and an adversarial dataset the number of segments that it produces can be arbitrarily worse than an optimal algorithm, as we prove in Appendix~\ref{prf:ca}.

-While \textsc{ShrinkingCone} is not competitive, it does provide a guarantee about the number of segments: the maximal number of segments is at most $\min\left(\frac{|keys|}{2},\frac{|D|}{error+1}\right)$, where $|D|$ is the total number of elements in the dataset (with duplicates).
-This guarantee stems from \autoref{thm:seg_size}: no input with less than 3 keys spanning at least $error + 2$ memory locations will cause \textsc{ShrinkingCone} to create a new segment.
+Although \textsc{ShrinkingCone} can be arbitrarily worse compared to optimal segmentation for a given maximal error, there is a limit for how bad it can be in practice since we do have a guarantee that a maximal segment covers at least $error + 1$ locations.

-In order to evaluate \textsc{ShrinkingCone} on real world datasets, we implemented the optimal algorithm with a runtime of $O(n^2)$ and memory consumption of $O(n^2)$, using a sparse matrix to store whether two keys can be endpoints of a valid segment.
-We limited ourselves to samples containing $10^6$ elements, since even samples of this size can require more than a TB of memory.
-We performed experiments using contiguous samples from datasets with different distributions and show the number of segments generated by the optimal algorithm and by \textsc{ShrinkingCone} in~\autoref{tab:opt_comparisson}.
+The maximum number of segments \textsc{ShrinkingCone} produces is at most $\min\left(\frac{|keys|}{2},\frac{|D|}{error+1}\right)$, where $|D|$ is the size of the dataset.
+This guarantee stems from Theorem~\ref{thm:seg_size}: no input with less than 3 keys spanning at least $error + 2$ positions will cause \textsc{ShrinkingCone} to create a new segment.
+Thus, compared to traditional B+ trees, in the worst case, \system{} will produce no more segments (pages) than a B+ tree that uses fixed-size pages (of size $error$).

-First, we use three different attributes from the NYC Taxi Dataset~\cite{NYCtaxi} (pickup time, drop longitude and drop latitude), each of which has a different underlying distribution.
-We also used a sample of longitude data from OpenStreetMap data~\cite{OSMdata}, timestamps of requests to a webserver (Weblogs), and timestamps of recorded events (e.g., door opening, motion detected) from IoT devices (IoT).
-The results show that the number of segments that \textsc{ShrinkingCone} yields is comparable to the number of segments in the optimal case for several error thresholds.
-For error thresholds for which we did not include results, the matrix used to store whether two keys can be endpoints of a valid segment exceeded the amount of available memory on a server with 768GB of RAM.
+To evaluate \textsc{ShrinkingCone}, we implemented the optimal algorithm (runtime of $O(n^2)$ and memory consumption of $O(n^2)$) using $10^6$ elements from real-world datasets: NYC Taxi Dataset~\cite{NYCtaxi}, OpenStreetMap~\cite{OSMdata}, Weblogs~\cite{mgbench}, and IoT~\cite{mgbench}.
+Table~\ref{tab:opt_comparisson} shows the number of segments generated by the optimal algorithm and by \textsc{ShrinkingCone}.
+As shown, the number of segments that our algorithm produces is comparable to the number of segments in the optimal case.